ArkThis/AHA_ObjectWorld/README.md

 concrete technical implementation considerations or remarks that may be considered when implementing certain options.

-If you like you are welcome to engage in this idea: You may see the whole digital world around you in a very different way.
+If you like you are welcome to engage in this adventure:

+> You may see the whole digital world around you in a very different way.
 That may be the real, awesome-digital 21st century! 🌟️

+It's a low-hanging-fruit, yet endless rabbit-holes and possibly a never-ending story.
+But a good one definitely.